-- The majority cardiac arrests occur at home, and over 70% outside of a hospital.
+- The majority of cardiac arrests occur at home and over 70% outside of a hospital.
 Should you be called upon to help a victim, it’s likely to be a loved one.

 - Many Americans report feeling helpless to provide aid in the event of a loved one suffering from cardiac arrest.

-- Immediate care can be the difference between life and death for a victim of cardiac arrest, up to 45% of cardiac arrest victims survive when bystander CPR is admistered.
+- Immediate care can be the difference between life and death for a victim of cardiac arrest, up to 45% of cardiac arrest victims survive when bystander CPR is administered.

-- AEDs restore normal heart rhythm quickly and safely with little need of medical training.
-Chance of survival can decrease by up to 10% per minute without defibrillation.
+- AEDs restore normal heart rhythm quickly and safely with little need for medical training.
+The chance of survival can decrease by up to 10% per minute without defibrillation.

 - Confidence in one’s CPR/AED skills can increase the survival rate of the patients and reduces the risk of further complications.

 What do I do when someone is suffering from cardiac arrest?

 - Remain calm, get to the nearest phone and call 911.